betteriot/betteriot-principles/README.md

 The _user_ buys, owns or uses the connected product.
 The term is quite broad, but seems more fitting than consumer, customer, owner or data subject.

 ### Third party
-A _third party_ is anybody else than the vendor or the user.
+A _third party_ is everybody else than the vendor or the user.

 ## Principles
 - [Privacy](#privacy)